TOP > ABOUT > Entry Information

 • Others

-• If you'd like to have a guide runner, you need to apply for a guide runner.
+• If you'd like to have a guide runner, you need to apply for a guide runner separately.

-• Japan) In the event of a vacancy, an additional selection may be held for runners who meet the following criteria.
+• If we have not reached to the fieldsize, an additional selection may be conducted for runners who meet the following condition.

 • ONE TOKYO membership number must be entered at the time of entry.(*except for an incompletely entry or mismatch with the membership information